Public Insurance Adjuster

 - Fingerprint Processing: Review Fingerprint processing link for fees.

-- Both resident and non-resident applicants must pass the qualifying license examination prepared and administered by the Department.
+- Examination: Both resident and non-resident applicants must pass the qualifying license examination prepared and administered by the Department.

 Public Adjuster licenses are issued for two year terms.
 Specifically, the term of the license begins the date the license is issued and ends the last day of that same calendar month two years later.